-California dominates the USA wine scene, and is responsible for four out of every five bottles.
-The Golden State has the big names, star regions and reputation, and is the first place most wine drinkers think of when the topic of US wine comes up.
+California dominates the USA wine scene and accounts for four out of every five bottles made in the country.
+The Golden State has the big names, star regions and reputation, and is the first place most wine drinkers think of when the topic of US wine arises.

 It’s not all about California, though – wine is, in fact, made in every single state in the US (even Alaska).
-Other key regions are Oregon, Washington, New York and Virginia, and all bar New York won medals in this year’s IWSC.
+Other key regions are Oregon, Washington, New York and Virginia, with producers from three of those five states claiming medals in this year’s IWSC.

-Vineyards were first grown in the USA in the early 1600s, but it took another 150 years for the first grapes to be planted in California, with the real surge following the Gold Rush in the 1850s.
-European winemakers owe their American counterparts a huge debt of gratitude, too – after the phylloxera louse wreaked havoc by destroying vines across Europe in the late 19th century, it was discovered that American rootstocks were resistant to the pest, and millions of cuttings were sent over to limit the devastation.
+Vineyards were first established in the USA in the early 1600s but it took another 150 years for the first grapes to be planted in California, with the real surge following the Gold Rush in the 1850s.
+European winemakers owe their American counterparts a huge debt of gratitude, too – after the phylloxera louse wreaked havoc across Europe in the late 19th century, it was discovered that American rootstocks were resistant to the pest, and millions of cuttings were sent over to limit the devastation.

 The single-most important piece of American wine history happened in the 1970s, however.
 The Judgement of Paris was a blind tasting organised by the late wine expert Steven Spurrier, which saw the finest French wines pitted against their Californian counterparts.
 To the astonishment of everyone, Californian wines came first in both white and red categories, establishing its reputation overnight.

-The US is capable of every wine style under the sun, so you’re sure to find one in tune with your palate – and it’s worth looking beyond California, too.
+The US is capable of every wine style under the sun, so you’re sure to find one in tune with your palate – and, as the awards show, it’s worth looking beyond California.
 Here is our list of the best USA wines.

 How do we judge these wines?